 We don’t have a crystal ball to predict the future development of POP Display, but with careful study and observation, as well as practice in the factory, we can forecast which trends are critical to customizing POP Display.

 Monotonous product text information is pale and powerless.
 People’s brains prefer images and videos which can carry a large amount of information.
-Colors and moving images are more impressive.
-Seamlessly connect the product brand information with the content of the image and video to achieve the customer experience, let the target customers explore and lead them to sales.
+The colors and moving images are more impressive.
+Seamlessly connect the product brand information with the content of the image and video to achieve the customer experience, let the target customers explore, and lead them to sales.

-We can see a high percentage of business use videos.
+We can see a high percentage of businesses use videos.
 Video production costs are the highest in terms of cost, followed by the cost of producing images and finally the texts.
-Merchants need to consider the screen cost and video cost according to oneself requirements.
+Merchants need to consider the screen cost and video cost according to their requirements.

 Now is an era of extremely convenient online shopping, it is not enough for consumers to understand the products through the screen before purchasing products.
 They need more product experience to decide whether to buy or not.
 This means that brick-and-mortar stores will never be replaced by online shopping.

 We need to display products in the places where customers can touch and use them.
 This solution is often used in the sales of electronic products.
 Mobile phones and game consoles are placed on the spot for customer experience, which greatly enhances customers’ willingness to purchase.